crapp/ealogger/README.md

 ## Usage

 Usage of the logger is easy.
-For a start have a look at the tester application.
+For a start have a look at the example applications and the API Documentation.

 ### Minimum Code example